Yvon of the Yukon

 Yvon of the Yukon is a Canadian animated television series produced by Studio B Productions (now "WildBrain") and Corus Entertainment in association with Alliance Atlantis Communications for seasons 1–2.
 It was produced with the participation of the Canadian Television Fund and the Canadian Film or Video Production Tax Credit with the assistance of British Columbia Film and the Film Incentive BC grant from the province of British Columbia.
-Based in the fictional Canadian town of Upyermukluk, the show premiered on YTV in 2000, and aired with the final episode on 24 January 2004.
+Based in the fictional Canadian town of Upyermukluk, the show premiered on YTV on 7 September 2000, and aired its final episode on 24 January 2004.

 Premise

-Yvon of the Yukon is about a French explorer, Yvon Ducharme, who embarks on a voyage to North America on behalf of "King Louis" (Louis XIV of France).
+In 17th century, French explorer Yvon Ducharme embarks on a voyage to North America on behalf of "King Louis".
 He goes far off his intended course, into the frigid waters off Canada's northern coast, and is knocked overboard when his boat strikes an iceberg.
 Yvon is cryogenically frozen in a block of ice for 300 years, until a sled dog owned by Inuk teenager Tommy Tukyuk urinates on it and thaws him out.
 He settles in the town of Upyermukluk, Yukon ("the hottest cold town in the Arctic, midway between Shivermetimbers and Frostbottom Falls") and attempts to adjust to life in the Yukon among his unusual new neighbours.